syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 ![Adding Xamarin.Forms Chart reference](Getting-Started_images/img3.png)

+N>
-N> Install the same version of the chart NuGet in all the projects.
+* Install the same version of the chart NuGet in all the projects.
-Install [Syncfusion.Xamarin.SfChart.WPF]() package for Xamarin.Forms WPF platform.
+* In addition you need to install [Syncfusion.Xamarin.SfChart.WPF]() package for Xamarin.Forms WPF platform only.

 **Method 2: Adding SfChart reference from toolbox**